 SV: In principle, everyone has the right to express their opinion.
 To disallow criticism from the outset would immediately defeat the purpose of pluralism and inclusion.
 We are open to discussion.
 Nevertheless, at work, everyone must respect their coworkers and clients.
 The TRATON GROUP has corporate values that we all must live by.
 Pluralism and inclusion are an essential part of those.

-Head of Labour Affairs at Scania and coordinator of the TRATON GROUP’s „Pluralism & Inclusion“ program
+Head of Labor Affairs at Scania and coordinator of the TRATON GROUP’s “Pluralism & Inclusion” program

-Vahlne has a Master in Law from Uppsala University.
+Vahlne has a master’s degree in law from Uppsala University.
 In addition to spending time with her two daughters and friends, Vahlne devotes her free time to holistic health, consisting of things like yoga, jogging, meditation, and healthy food.